WordPress/openverse/documentation/catalog/reference/DAGs.md

 author of the PR to re-assign review if one of the randomly selected reviewers is unavailable for the time period during which the PR should be reviewed.

+### `production_elasticsearch_cluster_healthcheck`

+Monitor staging and production Elasticsearch cluster health endpoint.

+Requests the cluster health and alerts under the following conditions:

+- Red cluster health
+- Unexpected number of nodes
+- Unresponsive cluster

+Additionally, the DAG will notify (rather than alert) when the cluster health is yellow.
+Yellow cluster health may or may not be an issue, depending on whether it is expected, and occurs whenever shards and replicas are being relocated (e.g., during reindexes).
+It is worthwhile to notify in these cases, as an assurance, but we could choose to add logic that ignores yellow cluster health during data refresh or other similar operations.

 ### `rawpixel_workflow`

 Content Provider: Rawpixel